jimhigson/oboe.js/writing/main/5_Implementation.md

 result of code while we write it, we can build as a series of small, iterative, correct steps and programming can be more explorative and expressive.
-Running the tests subtly, automatically hundreds of times per day builds isn't merely convenient, this build process makes me a better programmer.
+Running the tests subtly, automatically hundreds of times per day isn't merely convenient, this build process makes me a better programmer.

 Integration tests are not run on save.
 They intentionally simulate a